Electronic banking tips to help keep your money and accounts safe.

 - Let us know immediately if your address or contact details change.

 - Never give out personal information to people you don’t know or trust.

-- Make sure any documents containing personal information are destroyed by shredding before you get rid of them.
+- Make sure any documents containing personal information are destroyed by shredding before you discard them in the bin or recycling.

 When to notify NAB

 If your card has been lost or stolen, call us immediately on 1800 033 103 (within Australia) or +61 3 8641 9121 (from overseas) 24 hours, 7 days a week.
 (Calls from mobile phones are charged at applicable mobile phone rates.)